-As school counselor, I maintain a strong presence and work collaboratively with all stake-holders to ensure that Sunnymead's climate is one where everyone feels like they are safe, valued, encouraged, as well as, truly seen and heard as the unique individual that they are.
+As the school counselor, I maintain a strong presence and work collaboratively with all stake-holders to ensure that Sunnymead's climate is one where everyone feels like they are safe, valued, encouraged, as well as, truly seen and heard as the unique individual that they are.
 My hope is that all students feel a sense of community and belonging here at Sunnymead.
 As human beings we are hard-wired for connection to others and it is my hope that ALL our students feel a strong connection here at Sunnymead School.

 In the Classroom

 In this forum, I have an opportunity to address many common topics that apply to a wide range of students.
 Throughout the year, I will be in and out of the classroom teaching lessons that will help all of our students develop a greater awareness of themselves and strengthen their social and emotional skills.

 Some examples that may be addressed in the classroom include: Skills for becoming a better learner, Empathy, Compassion, Perspective taking, Conflict Resolution, understanding and Regulating Emotions, and Problem-solving.

 Small groups will run throughout the school year to meet the needs of students who may be experiencing similar life circumstances or academic needs.
 As the need arises group topics will vary and typically consist of 4-6 students, run for approximately 6 to 8 sessions, and are very focused.
 We are very fortunate to have a set time every day for W.I.N. groups (What I Need).
 If a student appears to be an appropriate candidate for a small group, they would would join me during their regularly scheduled W.I.N. time.

 Some topics for group work include: Mindfulness, Emotion Regulation, Social Skills, Friendship, Self-Esteem/Building Resiliency.